tconbeer/sqlfmt-docs/docs/getting-started/disabling-sqlfmt.md

 ```

 :::tip
-strings literals in TOML files must be quoted
+string literals in TOML files must be quoted
 :::